 - “マップコード” and “MAPCODE” are registered trademarks of DENSO

 - When riding the Shuri-jōkamachi Line (#7, 8), exit the bus at “Shurijō-mae.”
-The Shureimon Gate is about a 1 min walk.
+The Shureimon Gate is approximately a 1-minute walk.

 Bus-navi Okinawa *General Information System for Fixed-route Buses on the Main Island

 Take Yui Rail at Naha Airport and get off at “Shuri Station”.
-Walk about 15 min.
+Walk approximately 15 minutes.

 *Route bus (Shurijokamachi Line #8) operates from Shuri Station.
-(Get off at “Shurijo-mae” bus stop, walk about 3 min, and you will be at Shureimon Gate)
+(Get off at “Shurijo-mae” bus stop, walk approximately 3 minutes, and you will be at Shureimon Gate)

 ON THE TRIP A Traveler’s Guide ( App Store )